 Question: “Do you believe in the power of prayer?”

-Bill: “Yes, I have had many answers to my prayers in the past.”
+Bill: “Yes, I have had many of my prayers answered in the past.”

-Question: “How long have you worked here with us?”
+Question: “And Bill, how long have you worked here with us?”

 Bill: “Four years.”